tdwg/website/conferences/2023/session-list/index.md

 ## Symposia

 {:id="sym01"}
-### SYM 01 Biosecurity data: Why does it matter and how can access be facilitated?
+### SYM01 Biosecurity data: Why does it matter and how can access be facilitated?

 Session type
 : Symposium (lightning talks followed by panel discussion; unsolicited presentations considered)